thejayduck/dotfiles/README.md

 ## About

 Welcome to my dotfiles repository!
 This repository contains the configuration files and settings that I use to personalize and customize my desktop environment.
-From window manager configurations to shell settings, these dotfiles reflect my preferences and workflow optimizations.
+From window manager configurations to shell settings, and everything else.

 ## Table of Contents